On black bounces, wormholes and partly phantom scalar fields: Scalar--NED sources for spherical space-times

 Indeed, if we know the functions $A(x)$ and $r(x)$, we also know $\rho, p_r, p_\bot$ as functions of $x$ and can try to identify them with the corresponding components of the SET \rf{T-fields}.
 Then we immediately obtain that \beq T^t_t - T^\theta_\theta = \frac{2q^2}{r^4} \cL_\cF = \rho + p_\bot, \eeq i.e., we know $\cL_\cF$ as a function of $x$, and since $\cF(x) = 2q^2/r^4(x)$ is also known, the functions $\cL(x)$ and finally $\cL(\cF)$ can be calculated, at least in ranges where $r(x)$ is monotonic.
 Furthermore, \beq T^t_t - T^x_x = 2 h(\phi) A(x) \phi'{}^2 = \rho + p_r, \eeq which gives us $h(\phi)\phi'{}^2$ as a function of $x$.
 One can notice that if $\rho + p_r \geq 0$, in accord with the Null Energy Condition (NEC), we must take $h(\phi)\geq 0$ and can put $h(\phi) \equiv 1$ without loss of generality, and the scalar field is canonical.
 If $\rho + p_r \leq 0$, violating the NEC, we can safely put $h(\phi) \equiv -1$, corresponding to a phantom scalar field.
 If $\rho + p_r$ changes its sign, then, simultaneously, the sign of $h(\phi)$ must also change, and there remains a freedom to choose the scalar field parametrization.
 Thus we find out $\phi(x)$ and $h(x)$.
 To calculate the only quantity still remaining unknown, the potential $V(\phi)$, we can use any of the components of \eqs \rf{EE}, for example, $G^t_t = - T^t_t$.
 Since the scalar field equation \rf{eq-phi} is a consequence of the Einstein equations, the whole set of equations is thus fulfilled.

-This algorithm was described in \cite{rahul22} and applied to Simpson-Visser space-times that regularize the \Scw\ and \RN\ metrics.
-Further on in this paper we will consider some other well-known space-times containing \bh\ or naked singularities, formulate their regularization by analogy with the Simpson-Visser suggestion and try to determine their possible scalar-NED sources.
+This algorithm was described in a more special setting in \cite{rahul22} and applied to Simpson-Visser space-times that regularize the \Scw\ and \RN\ metrics.
+Further on in this paper we will consider some other well-known space-times containing \bhs\ or naked singularities, formulate their regularization by analogy with the Simpson-Visser suggestion and try to determine their possible scalar-NED sources.

 In fact, this algorithm does not depend on a particular choice of the radial coordinate, but in the examples to be considered we will use the form \rf{ds} of the metric, for which the nontrivial components of the Einstein equations read \bearr G^t_t = \frac{1}{r^2} [-1 + A (2 r r'' + r'{}^2) + A' r r'] = - T^t_t , \\ \lal G^x_x = \frac{1}{r^2} [-1 + A' r r' + A r'{}^2] = - T^x_x , \\ \lal G^\theta_\theta = G^\varphi_\varphi - \frac{1}{2r} [2 A r'' + r A'' + 2 A' r'] = - T^\theta_\theta \ear (the prime stands for $d/dx$), and in particular, \beq G^t_t - G^x_x = 2A(x) \frac{r''}{r} = - (T^t_t - T^x_x). \eeq